naveenreddy0405/Web-Scraping-Flipkart-Mobiles-and-Laptops/README.md

 # Web-Scraping-Flipkart-Mobiles-and-Laptops
-Web Scraping Flipkart Mobiles and Laptops data using Butter fly soup
+Web Scraping Flipkart Mobiles and Laptops data using Butter fly soup and EDA